 Portfolio Management vs Investment Banking – Pros & Cons

-- It’s a job of an investment analysis.
-You will love every moment of it if your knack is in financial market and how it works.
+- It’s a job of investment analysis.
+You will love every moment of it if your knack is in the financial market and how it works.

 - Even if you get connected to a lot of high net-worth individuals, you are not really the center of attraction always (except for having money).
 You do your recommendations on the basis of the researches done by your analyst.

 - If you start your career handling low-funds (under a million or similar), you often get stuck in the hole.
 Though you shouldn’t be called a portfolio manager, if you handle low funds; you should have a growth mindset and you need to always prepare yourself for handling big funds like the US $10 billion and more.

 - It is a profession where you would be the center of attraction for everything.
 As you will deal with big businessmen and women and will handle big deals for your clients, you would be the glittering gold in the middle of the crowd.

 - You will earn big bucks from the beginning.
 The only thing you need to have is knowledge of business and corporate finance.
 If you are good, you will earn millions in 10 years down the line.